 Like most in-salon manicures, damage to your nails most commonly occurs during the removal process.
 To remove SNS, your nails need to be soaked in acetone for 10 to 15 minutes, which can make them dehydrated and brittle.
 To combat this, make sure you regularly apply a rejuvenating nail serum and/or cuticle oil to keep both your nail and nail bed nourished and strong.
 One of our favourite nail serums at the moment is Sally Hansen Nail Rehab.

-Bowhill-Hayes notes that damage can also be caused if the technician drills the nails in prep, fails to groom the nails well or files and scrapes the natural nails at any point.
+Bowhill-Hayes notes that damage can also be caused if the nail technician drills the nails in prep, fails to groom the nails well, or files and scrapes the natural nails at any point.
 So make sure you choose a well-trained manicurist!

 Looking for more nail-related tips and tricks?
-Then find out the right way to remove a gel manicure at home and learn six ways to make your gel manicure last longer.
+Then find out the right way to remove a gel manicure at home and learn everything you need to know to make your gel manicure last longer.

 Do you love SNS manicures?
 Share your thoughts and experiences with us in the comments below.

 Kate started working for BEAUTYcrew in early 2016, first as a contributor, and was then named Beauty Writer in 2017.
 She loves picking the brains of the industry's top experts to get to the bottom of beauty's toughest questions.
 Bronze eyeshadow palettes are her weakness and she's forever on the hunt for the perfect nude nail polish to suit her fair skin.
 Her words can also be found in Men's Health magazine, and she now works in PR.